nolanlawson/css-talk-2022/markdown.md

 This is a really important point, because it's an area where unused CSS is actually different from unused JavaScript.
 Both cost you in terms of transfer time, and JavaScript costs you in terms of parse and compile time, but unused CSS costs you in terms of parse, compile, _and_ in making all of your style calculations slower.
-After all, the browser doesn't _know_ your selectors are unused until it runs the algorithm!
+After all, the browser doesn't _know_ your selectors are unused until it runs the style calculation algorithm!
 This can actually end up costing you multiple times over the lifetime of your page for every style recalculation, or in cases of layout thrashing (which I'll get to later).

 So trim that unused CSS!